owlbarn/tutorial/chapters/maths.md

 $$B(x,y) = \int_0^1t^{x-1}(1-t)^{y-1}dt = \frac{\Gamma(x)\Gamma(y)}{\Gamma(x+y)}$$

-Here $\Gamma$ is the Gamma function, and similar to it, the Beta function has its "incomplete" version.
+Here $$\Gamma$$ is the Gamma function, and similar to it, the Beta function has its "incomplete" version.
 The incomplete Beta function extends this definition to:

 $$B(x, a, b) = \int_0^xt^{a-1}(1-t)^{b-1}dt.$$